LavaMonster117/portfolio/gitBash_Important_Commands.md

 git config --global user.name "Your Name"

-git add . = adds all files and changes in your branch/directory that you want to push to the repo git config -m "This adds a message/description of whatever you want to say here, typically what you're pushing and what it does.
+git add . = adds all files and changes in your branch/directory that you want to push to the repo git commit -m "This adds a message/description of whatever you want to say here, typically what you're pushing and what it does.
 You can aslo manually add a message in the github repo webpage, but this saves you that step." git push = pushes your changes to the repo git push origin branchName = pushes the branch to repo.
 Will also have a resulting link you can click to take you directly to the repo wher eyou can review the pull request and then commit it to the main branch.